Julia Trotzki

 2. Gin Tonic – Simple & Stylish

-Hardly any cocktail is as simple and yet so elegant as a Gin Tonic.
+Hardly any cocktail is as simple yet so elegant as a Gin Tonic.
 The trick: Good gin and the right tonic water!

 You need: